Average Case Performance of Replicator Dynamics in Potential Games via Computing Regions of Attraction: Introduction

 Potential games are also isomorphic to congestion games \cite{potgames}.
 Congestion games have been instrumental in the study of efficiency issues in games.
 They are amongst the most extensively studied class of games from the perspective of price of anarchy and price of stability with many tight characterization results for different subclasses of games (e.g., linear congestion games \cite{Roughgarden09}, symmetric load balancing \cite{Nisan:2007:AGT:1296179} and references therein).

-Given this extensive treatment of such a classic class of games it would seem, at a first glance, that our understanding of these dynamical systems is more or less complete.
-Our goal in this paper is to show that this is far from true.
-We focus on simple systems where replicator dynamic is applied to linear congestion games and (network) coordination games.
-We establish a number of novel results along with new benchmarks and yardsticks for a much tighter understanding of learning in games.
-Our hope is that these approaches can be pursued in wider classes of learning in games and hopefully more generally in different settings of networked computation (such as in the study of biological evolution, see related work section).
+Given this extensive treatment of such a classic class of games it would seem, at a first glance, that our understanding of these systems is more or less complete.
+We show that this is far from the case.
+We focus on simple systems where replicator dynamic, arguably one of the most well studied game dynamics, is applied to linear congestion games and (network) coordination games.
+We resolve a number of basic open questions in the following results:

-Our results can be organized around four key ex: point-wise convergence to equilibrium, regions of attraction, average case perfromance analysis, and system invariants.
-We examine each of them next:

-\textbf{Trajectory characterizations beyond convergence to (sets of) equilibria: Point-wise convergence (to equilibrium).} Our first goal is to prove system convergence to equilibrium instead of equilibrium sets.
-We start by elucidating the difference between these two statements.
-Although they are virtually identical from a linguistic perspective, they are quite distinct from a formal, topological perspective.
+\textbf{A) Point-wise convergence to equilibrium:} In the case of linear congestion games and (network) coordination games we prove convergence to equilibrium instead of equilibrium sets.
 Convergence to equilibrium sets implies that the distance of system trajectories from the sets of equilibria converges to zero.
-Convergence to equilibrium, also referred as to point-wise convergence, implies that every system trajectory has a unique limit point, which is an equilibrium.
-In games with continuum of equilibria, (e.g., $n$ balls $n$ bins games with $n\geq4$), the first statement is more inclusive that the second.
+On the other hand, convergence to equilibrium, also referred to as point-wise convergence, implies that every system trajectory has a unique limit point, which is an equilibrium.
+In games with continuums of equilibria, (e.g., $N$ balls $N$ bins games\footnote{These are symmetric load balancing games with $n$ agents and $n$ machines where the cost function of each machine is the identity function.} with $N\geq4$), the first statement is more inclusive that the second.
 In fact, system equilibration is not implied by set-wise convergence, and the limit set of a trajectory may have complex topology (e.g., the limit of social welfare may not be well defined).
+Despite numerous positive convergence results in classes of congestion games (\cite{Fotakis08,Berenbrink12,Even-Dar:2005:FCS:1070432.1070541,Berenbrink:2007:DSL:1350525.1350533,Ackermann:2009:CID:1582716.1582732}), this is the first to our knowledge result about deterministic point-wise convergence for any concurrent dynamic.
+This argument is based on combining global Lyapunov functions arguments with local information theoretic Lyapunov functions around each equilibrium.